maxron84/Ollama-OpenWebUi-ComfyUi/README.md

   - 64GB RAM
   - M.2 SSD 2TB

-- development in progress until production files published in this repo -
+Development in progress until production files published in this repo.